When Alaska Airlines started

 “There was no nimble way to do this,” says Jim Freeman, a captain with the airline.

-So Freeman was relieved last summer when Apple unveiled its Volume Purchase for Business program (also known as VPP): Essentially, it’s an App Store specifically for businesses, where they can purchase iOS apps in bulk.
+Volume Purchase for Business program (also known as VPP): Essentially, it’s an App Store specifically for businesses, where they can purchase iOS apps in bulk.
 It allows developers to custom-tailor software for specific businesses; it also gives Apple another entry into the business market.

 “We’ve been hoping something like this would occur for quite awhile,” Alaska’s Freeman says.